 Use personal technology unmonitored

 As technology continues to advance, the Secret Service has to be aware of all new security threats.
 “A more recent restriction has involved personal technology, specifically, President Obama’s Blackberry and President Trump’s Twitter account,” says Ronan.
 “Both were advised to discontinue, or at least heavily curtail, their usage after assuming office.”
-Recently, it was reported that the president cannot block people on social media, because it goes against the First Amendment.
+In 2018, it was reported that the president cannot block people on social media, because it goes against the First Amendment.
 Social media is often thought of as a place to freely share ideas, but not when you’re the leader of the free world—so much so that after to recent violence at the Capitol building in January of 2021, Twitter, Facebook, Instagram, and YouTube have all banned President Trump, either indefinitely or for set periods of time.
 Check out what else has been banned from the White House (hint: technology plays a big role).

 Use commercial airlines